 Little Bay – Spacious self-catering accommodation set within peaceful grounds that reach to the seafront with sea, mountain, or garden views.
 The main beach of Stavros with surrounding taverna’s is just 50 metres away.

-This remote and rather sleepy seaside town, once a hippy town, is on the South West Coast and offers a tranquil break with gorgeous scenery for those who appreciate rocky rugged beaches with sea caves but there are also long sandy beaches to lay out on.
+This remote and rather sleepy seaside town, once a hippy town, is on the South West Coast of Crete, Greece and offers a tranquil break with gorgeous scenery for those who appreciate rocky rugged beaches with sea caves but there are also long sandy beaches to lay out on.
 The quaint town with old castle ruins that are perfect for watching the sunset, has enough restaurants and bars so as not to visit the same one twice on a week long holiday and sightseeing boat trips run from the port enabling you to reach the famous pink sand beach of Elafonissi if you don’t want to make the 1 hour drive.
 There’s also horse riding, scuba diving, jeep safari’s, and an open air cinema.

 Suggested hotels in Paleochora, Crete: